kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 $ sudo nano /var/lib/pgsql/9.4/data/pg_hba.conf

 remove lines:
-local   all      all                ident host   all      all      127.0.0.1/32      ident
+local   all             all                                     peer host    all             all             127.0.0.1/32            ident

 add lines:
 local   all             all                                     trust host    all             all             127.0.0.1/32            trust
 ```

 Restart the database.